UCF hosts Missi and No. 18 Baylor - WTOP News

 Orlando, Florida; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: No. 18 Baylor plays the UCF Knights after Yves Missi scored 25 points in Baylor’s 105-102 overtime loss to the TCU Horned Frogs.
+BOTTOM LINE: No. 18 Baylor visits the UCF Knights after Yves Missi scored 25 points in Baylor’s 105-102 overtime loss to the TCU Horned Frogs.

-The Knights are 9-3 in home games.
-UCF ranks sixth in the Big 12 with 24.6 defensive rebounds per game led by Ibrahima Diallo averaging 4.1.
+The Knights have gone 9-3 in home games.
+UCF scores 71.9 points and has outscored opponents by 7.4 points per game.

-The Bears have gone 3-3 against Big 12 opponents.
-Baylor ranks sixth in the Big 12 scoring 37.2 points per game in the paint led by Missi averaging 8.2.
+The Bears are 3-3 in conference games.
+Baylor ranks ninth in the Big 12 with 36.3 rebounds per game led by Missi averaging 6.2.

-UCF averages 71.9 points per game, 0.8 more points than the 71.1 Baylor gives up.
-Baylor has shot at a 49.4% clip from the field this season, 9.3 percentage points higher than the 40.1% shooting opponents of UCF have averaged.
+UCF’s average of 6.9 made 3-pointers per game this season is only 0.6 more made shots on average than the 6.3 per game Baylor allows.
+Baylor averages 20.6 more points per game (85.1) than UCF gives up to opponents (64.5).

 LAST 10 GAMES: Knights: 6-4, averaging 66.4 points, 38.7 rebounds, 12.0 assists, 8.4 steals and 5.3 blocks per game while shooting 38.5% from the field.
 Their opponents have averaged 61.6 points per game.